If I remember it correctly, U.S. forces used to point out to the media that they were taking "extraordinary" measures to protect civilians, as in

 The military said intelligence showed up to 60 suspected enemy fighters may have been killed.

 But there is no denial, no excuse, no nothing.
-The military just leave the scene to the Amnesty International who, according to this newspiece:
+The military just leave the scene to the Amnesty International who, according to

 is calling for an inquiry into recent attacks in which civilians were killed in Iraq in circumstances which may have violated international law.